Voters, apparently, disagreed.

 Davis plans to meet with AC Transit management to brush up on issues facing the agency.

-Bischofberger, who won nearly every major endorsement,
+Bischofberger, who won nearly every major endorsement, was at a loss to explain his defeat.

 "I never stopped campaigning," he said.
 "I was confident I did a good job."